Swamy-s-Tech-Skills-Academy/student-portal-api/README.md

 6. Create views, serializers, and URLs for the `students` app as needed.

 > 1. [Students endpoints](http://127.0.0.1:8000/students/) - This URL will be used to access the student portal.
+> 2. [Manual Serialization endpoint](http://127.0.0.1:8000/studentsmanual/) - This URL will be used to access the manual serialization of students.

 ## Creating the "api" App